strawlab/adskalman-rs/README.md

 Kalman filter implementation

+* estimating state of arbitrary dimension using and observations of arbitrary dimension
+* types checked at compile time
+* uses [nalgebra](https://nalgebra.org) for linear algebra
 * supports `no_std` operation to run on embedded devices
-* general of state dimension and motion and observation models
-* uses [nalgebra](https://nalgebra.org) for linear algebra

 ### disabling log::trace in release builds